 Popcorn microgreens are great for salads as they look and taste delicious and are loaded with healthy nutrients.
 You can use them to add flavor to omelets, smoothies, sandwiches, or any dish for that matter!

 They are rich in Vitamins C, E, A, B, potassium, calcium, magnesium, and such.
-The fresh shoots make an excellent addition to juices and soups, too.
+The fresh shoots make an excellent addition to smoothies and soups, too.

-Avoid cooking popcorn microgreens as they lose their flavor and nutrition when cooked.
+Avoid cooking popcorn microgreens as they lose their flavor and some nutrition when cooked.